 Unemployment Rate: Approximately 9.0% (France’s national rate = 7.2%)

-Universities and Grandes Écoles: Notable institutions include the University of Lille, University of Picardie, University of Artois, and the University of the Littoral Opal Coast.
+Universities and Grandes Écoles: Notable institutions include the University of Lille, the University of Picardie, the University of Artois, and the University of the Opal Coast.

 Regional Specialities: Hauts-de-France is renowned for its seafood, particularly from the Opal Coast.
-The region is also famous for its cheeses, such as Maroilles and Mimolette, and its charcuterie, including andouillette and various pâtés.
-Traditional dishes like carbonade flamande (beef stew), welsh (cheese on toast with an egg) and moules-frites (mussels with fries) are other notable specialities.
+It is also famous for its cheeses (Maroilles and Mimolette) and charcuterie, including andouillette and various pâtés.
+Traditional dishes like carbonade flamande (beef stew), Welsh (cheese on toast with an egg) and moules-frites (mussels with fries) are other notable specialities.
 In addition, the area is known for its beers, waffles and chicory.

-Take a look at our infographic below to learn more interesting facts about this region.
+Take a look at our infographic to learn more facts about this region.
 Click on the links to explore a department and browse our properties in Hauts-de-France.